2 Why Containers?

 2.1 The problem

-Software programs can give us a very example of what differing computing environments can look like by printing out this information.
+Software programs can give us a concrete example of what differing computing environments can look like by printing out this information.
 This side-by-side example below shows two different computers’ computing environments.
 This printout comes from using sessionInfo()

 in the R programming language.
-You can see it not only do these two computing environments differ by operating system, but also by software packages installed, software packages loaded, and the versions of these software packages.
+You can see that not only do these two computing environments differ by operating system, but also by software packages installed, software packages loaded, and the versions of these software packages.

 Computing environments are a moving target.